 - Once you have completed your application, you will need to create an NJ FAMS account.

 - NJ HESAA will contact you to request additional documentation through the NJ FAMS site.

-- Required documentation will include, parent(s) Tax Return Transcripts (2016 for the upcoming 2018-2019 school year) and/or other income information.
+- Required documentation may include, parent(s) Tax Return Transcripts (2017 for the upcoming 2019-2020 school year) and/or other income information.

 - Montclair State University will confirm your transcript and high school diploma, along with Selective Service Registration (if applicable), and affidavit.